fuzzygroup/blog/_posts/2016-08-31-learning-phoenix-from-sonny.md

 My version of the class repo is here: [https://github.com/fuzzygroup/taking-off-with-phoenix](https://github.com/fuzzygroup/taking-off-with-phoenix)  I put JSJ in the code where there was something I thought important enough to remember.
 Bear in mind that I'm still new to Elixir.

+I added screenshots at the bottom for all of the screen shots showing errors / surprising things.
+When you see big blanks that means that nothing was output.

 # Quick Links:
 * [Phoenix](http://www.phoenixframework.org)